Boeing CEO Dave Calhoun to step down in shakeup amid safety crisis | Business

 The January incident was the most recent in a series of safety crises that have shaken the industry's confidence in the planemaker and hampered its ability to increase production.
 Calhoun, 66, was brought in as CEO following a pair of crashes in 2018 and 2019 that killed nearly 350 people.
 Immediately after the Jan.
 5 panel blowout, airline executives expressed support for Calhoun, but those good feelings ebbed after additional production delays and as regulators detailed quality problems at its key manufacturing hub outside Seattle.

-Michael O'Leary, head of Ireland's Ryanair, a top Boeing customer, said on Monday the airline welcomed the "much-needed" management changes at Boeing, saying the shakeup was good for the U.S. planemaker's customers.
+Michael O'Leary, head of Ireland's Ryanair, a top Boeing customer, said Monday the airline welcomed the "much-needed" management changes at Boeing, calling the shakeup good for the planemaker's customers.
 Calhoun said he made the decision to step down.
 "It was me giving them notice that at the end of this year I plan to retire," Calhoun told CNBC.
 He said he wanted to stay to the end of the year to address quality issues.

-QUESTIONS ABOUT MANAGEMENT Regulatory scrutiny surfaced troubling issues that caused investors and customers to lose confidence in the iconic manufacturer.
+QUESTIONS ABOUT MANAGEMENT Regulatory scrutiny illuminated troubling issues that caused investors and customers to lose confidence in the iconic manufacturer.

 A U.S. National Transportation Safety Board report of the Alaska Air incident found that the panel blowout was caused in part because several bolts meant to hold the plug in place were removed and not replaced - and there was no paperwork detailing what happened to those bolts.
 The head of the NTSB told lawmakers in early March that the company had not provided records the agency had requested.

-Following the incident, the FAA curbed Boeing production to a rate of 38 jets per month, but CFO Brian West said last week it had not even reached that figure.
-He added the planemaker has been burning more cash than expected in this quarter than expected.
+Following the incident, the FAA curbed Boeing production to 38 jets per month, but CFO Brian West said last week it had not reached that figure.
+He added the planemaker was burning more cash than expected this quarter.
 Last week, a group of U.S. airline CEOs sought meetings with Boeing directors without Calhoun to express frustration over the Alaska Airlines accident and management.

 Calhoun told CNBC Boeing will fix its quality issues.
 "They are up to the challenge," Calhoun said.
 "We're going to calm it down.
 We're going to get ahead of it."
 United said it "continues to root for Boeing's success and we look forward to working with them during their leadership transition."
 Delta said it "will remain closely engaged with Boeing."